 In 2014 a project was conducted by Friends of Herring River,Wellfleet/Truro, Inc. to address fish passage concerns in the upper watershed of Herring River.
 The primary objectives of the work included: 1) evaluating whether the existing stream crossing inhibit passage for anadromous alewife (Alosa pseudoharengus) and blueback herring (Alosa aestivalis) and catadromous American eel (Anguilla rostrata); and 2) assessing potential sources of erosion in the vicinity of the two stream crossing.

 Work performed as part of this study included assessing design options to remove impediments to fish passage, improving hydrologic connectivity and naturalizing stream flow at two culverts close to the spawning ponds.
 An additional component of the project work was topographic survey and preparation of existing conditions plans for the two stream crossing sites.
-The project report Site Reconnaissance and Conceptual Design for Culver Replacement.
-Upper Herring River, Wellfleet, MA.2014 file size 5MB presents observed conditions at the two culverts with respect to fish passage, bank stability and erosion control, presents and evaluates potential replacement stream crossing designs, and includes conceptual-level (30%) design materials for recommended replacement stream crossings at the two culverts.
+The project report: Site Reconnaissance and<br /> Conceptual Design for Culvert Replacement - Herring River, Wellfleet, MA file size 4MB, presents observed conditions at the two culverts with respect to fish passage, bank stability and erosion control, presents and evaluates potential replacement stream crossing designs, and includes conceptual-level (30%) design materials for recommended replacement stream crossings at the two culverts.
 Opinions of probable cost for design, permitting, and construction were developed for the recommended replacement stream crossings.

 The existing culvert geometries are smaller in size than what is desirable to provide for unhindered movement of aquatic fauna and to provide for continuity of fluvial processes.
 This study evaluated the potential for replacement of the existing culverts with stream crossings that would meet criteria described in the Massachusetts River and Stream Crossing Standards.
 Six alternatives were evaluated for the Old King’s Highway stream crossing, and five alternatives were evaluated for the School House Hill Road (Patience Brook) stream crossing.
 A decision matrix was used for comparison of the evaluated alternatives and selection of preferred alternatives.